pmoskovi/kafka-learning-resources/README.md

-# Welcome to the Apache Kafka Learning Resources Repository!
+# Apache Kafka Learning Resources Repository
 Hello and welcome to my comprehensive collection of Apache Kafka learning materials.
 This repository is designed to be a centralized resource for anyone looking to learn or deepen their knowledge of Apache Kafka, regardless of their experience level.
 ## What You'll Find Here
 This collection encompasses a wide range of materials organized by and suited to different learning preferences and skill levels.
 From in-depth guides and documentation to interactive exercises, I've gathered resources to cater to a variety of needs.